Katherine A. High: Career and research

+Research on hemophilia gene therapy

-High was a faculty member at the University of North Carolina - Chapel Hill for seven years, where she started her career by developing a canine model of the study of gene therapy for hemophilia by cloning the canine Factor IX gene.
-She also identified the mutations responsible for several Factor VII and Factor X-deficient blood clotting disorders.
-High moved to the University of Pennsylvania and Children's Hospital of Philadelphia, where she began pioneering gene therapies for blood disorders.
+High was a faculty member at the University of North Carolina - Chapel Hill for seven years, where she started her career by cloning the normal canine Factor IX gene and then characterizing the mutation in a naturally occurring canine model of hemophilia B, to enable gene therapy studies for the disease in a canine model.
+She also identified several mutations responsible for human hemophilia B, as well as Factor VII, and Factor X-deficient blood clotting disorders.
+High moved to the University of Pennsylvania and Children's Hospital of Philadelphia, where she began pioneering clinical trials of gene therapy for blood disorders.
 During her career at the University of Pennsylvania, High expanded her research into gene therapy solutions for hereditary blindness together with Dr. Jean Bennett.

-She was the director of the Center for Cellular and Molecular Therapeutics, and as of 2001 head of hematology research, at the Children's Hospital of Philadelphia and an investigator of the Howard Hughes Medical Institute.
-High is an elected member of the National Academy of Medicine of the American Academy of Arts and Sciences, and of the Faculty of Pharmaceutical Medicine of the Royal College of Physicians (London).
+She was the director of the Center for Cellular and Molecular Therapeutics, and beginning in 2001, head of hematology research, at the Children's Hospital of Philadelphia, where she was also an investigator of the Howard Hughes Medical Institute.

-Along with Jean Bennett, in 2018, she was awarded Sanford Health's $1 million Lorraine Cross Award for innovation in medicine and science.
+Spark Therapeutics

-From 2014 to 2020, High served as the co-founder, President, Chief Scientific Officer/Head of R&D and a Member of the Board of Directors of Spark Therapeutics, a fully integrated, commercial gene therapy company in Philadelphia.
-While at Spark Therapeutics, Dr. High led the team that obtained the first FDA approval of an AAV therapeutic (Voretigene neparvovec for the treatment of an inherited disorder causing blindness) in December 2017 and led the team that obtained Breakthrough Therapy designation and FDA approval for Fidanacogene elaparvovec to treat Hemophilia B and Breakthrough Therapy designation for Dirloctogene samoparvovec to treat Hemophilia A.
+From 2014 to 2020, High was the co-founder, President, Chief Scientific Officer/Head of R&D and a Member of the Board of Directors of Spark Therapeutics, a fully integrated, commercial gene therapy company in Philadelphia.
+While at Spark Therapeutics, Dr. High led the team that obtained the first FDA approval of an AAV therapeutic (Voretigene neparvovec for the treatment of an inherited disorder causing blindness) in December 2017 and led the teams that obtained Breakthrough Therapy designation and FDA approval for Fidanacogene elaparvovec to treat Hemophilia B and Breakthrough Therapy designation for Dirloctogene samoparvovec to treat Hemophilia A.

 Spark Therapeutics was bought by Swiss pharma company Roche in December 2019 for $4.3 billion.
 In February 2020, High stepped down from her position at the company.

+Post-Spark Therapeutics

 In January 2021, High joined Asklepios Biopharmaceutical, or AskBio, a clinical-stage adeno-associated virus (AAV) gene therapy company and wholly owned subsidiary of Bayer AG, as the company's new President of Therapeutics and as a board member for AskBio.
-In this role, Dr. High is responsible for driving the strategic direction and execution of the company's preclinical and clinical programs.

-In April 2021, she was elected a member of the U. S. National Academy of Sciences.
+In 2024 she became Chief Executive Officer of the genetic medicine company RhyGaze.

+Other activities

+High has been on NIH study sections for hematology and for therapeutic approaches to genetic disease.
+She was on the National Heart, Lung and Blood Advisory Council, on the NIH Clinical Center Advisory Council, and on the Board of Scientific Counsellors for the National Eye Institute.
+She did a four year term on the FDA Advisory Committee on Cell, Tissue and Gene Therapy (2001–2005) and was the President of the American Society of Gene and Cell Therapy (2004–2005).